Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-maritime-machinations.md

 The following are guests the Player can interact with at the gala.
 After the Player interacts with 2 (1d4) guests, proceed to initiate the [[Coven Ambush]].

-**Drestor.** If the Player chose Melena or William to play music at the gala, Drestor will comment that the they made an excellent choice for this kind of evening.
+**Drestor Hullenside.** If the Player chose Melena or William to play music at the gala, Drestor will comment that the they made an excellent choice for this kind of evening.
 If the Player chose the Hillkeeper Brothers, he will say that the player has an interesting taste.

+**Earnest Grunge.** Earnest will

 ## Coven Ambush
 The three old ladies will stand near the PC and drop their illusory appearance.
 Everyone will have to make Wisdom saving throws.
 Let the normal guests and residents automatically fail, while rolling for Shael and Tallis.